Welcome to Drug Safe Solano

 - There were 10 opioid related deaths reported by the State in 2017 (2.5 deaths per 100,000 residents) although small numbers it is really just the tip of the iceberg, as it was related to 35 opioid overdose hospitalizations, 58 opioid overdose ER visits and 312, 952 opioid prescriptions.

 Solano Stakeholders, government agencies and community folks wanted to do something to address opioid addiction issues in our community.
 The Solano Coalition for Better Health took the lead and formed the Solano Opioid Safety Coalition (name change: Drug Safe Solano) in the Fall of 2018.
+In September 2019, Drug Safe Solano transitioned to join Touro University California.
+They will be working closely with other partners to empower communities to respond to the challenges of the opiate epidemic.

 Our Vision Statement